compsci-adl/Constitution/src/constitution.typ

 == Primary objectives

-The primary objective of the Club is to provide collaboration, networking, intellectual stimulation, and social opportunities, as well as any other pursuit reasonably suited for students studying computer science at the University of Adelaide and other interested people.
+The primary objective of the Club is to provide collaboration, networking, intellectual stimulation, and social opportunities, as well as any other pursuit reasonably suited for students studying computer science at Adelaide University and other interested people.

 == Not for profit clause